Help us improve your experience.

 • Hub-and-Spoke (establishment all peers)—Connects branch offices to the corporate office in an enterprise network.
 You can also use this topology to connect spokes together by sending traffic through the hub.

-• Hub-and-Spoke (establishment by spokes)—Auto-VPN supports an IPsec VPN aggregator called a hub that serves as a single termination point for multiple tunnels to remote sites called spokes.
-Auto-VPN allows network administrators to configure a hub for current and future spokes.
+• Hub-and-Spoke (establishment by spokes)—Autovpn supports an IPsec VPN aggregator called a hub that serves as a single termination point for multiple tunnels to remote sites called spokes.
+Autovpn allows network administrators to configure a hub for current and future spokes.
 No configuration changes are required on the hub when spoke devices are added or deleted, which allows administrators flexibility in managing large-scale network deployments.

 • Hub-and-Spoke (Auto Discovery VPN)—Auto Discovery VPN (ADVPN) is a technology that allows the central hub to dynamically inform spokes about a better path for traffic between two spokes.
 When both spokes acknowledge the information from the hub, the spokes establish a shortcut tunnel and change the routing topology for the host to reach the other side without sending traffic through the hub.

 • Remote Access VPN (Juniper Secure Connect)—Juniper Secure Connect provides secure remote access for the users to connect to the corporate networks and resources remotely using the Internet.
-Juniper Secure Connect downloads the configuration from SRX Services devices and chooses the most effective transport protocols during connection establishment.
+Juniper Secure Connect downloads the configuration from SRX Series Firewalls Services devices and chooses the most effective transport protocols during connection establishment.

-Figure 5: Remote Access VPN (Juniper Secure Connect) Remote Access VPN (Juniper Secure Connect)
+Figure 5: Remote Access VPN (Juniper Secure Connect) Remote User connects to Local Gateway via cloud representing internet or cloud service.

 Field Descriptions - IPsec VPNs Page

-Table 1: IPsec VPN Main Page Fields
+Table 3: IPsec VPN Main Page Fields

 Field